Azure/azure-cosmos-client-engine/README.md

 # Azure Cosmos DB Client Engine

+**IMPORTANT: This project is currently experimental and not officially supported for production workloads at this time.**

 The Azure Cosmos DB Client Engine is a native library, written in Rust, which provides support functionality for Azure Cosmos DB SDKs.
 The primary feature it provides is the Query Engine, which handles fanning out cross-partition queries across individual partitions and aggregating the results.